nirvanasupermind/volcano/documentation.md

 ```

 # 3 Values and Types
 Tachyon is a dynamically-typed programming language so variables do not have types, only values do, and there are no type annotations.
-The eight basic types of value are as follows: number, string, vector, function, thread, file, object, and null.
+The eight basic types of value are as follows: number, string, vector, function, thread, file stream, object, and null.
 Unlike traditional prototype-based programming languages such as Self or Io, Tachyon does not make all values objects as this is a bottleneck on performance.
 All-values are first-class values and can be stored in object members, variables, vectors and passed as function parameters.
 Numbers are allocated on the stack, while all other values are allocated on the heap.

 ## 3.1 Number
 A number represents an IEEE-754 double-precision floating-point number.
 There is no distiction between integer and floating-point types to avoid expensive type-checking during arithmetic operations, and due to the internal "NaN-boxing" representation used in the C++ transpiler implementation.
 Booleans are not a type, again to avoid expensive typechecking and type conversion.
 Tachyon simply uses the number 0 for false and the number 1 for true, as in C prior to C99.